wikistreets/wikistreets-server/CONTRIBUTING.md

 There is much work left to do!

-## Feature requests & bug reports

-Use [GitHub Issues](https://github.com/wikistreets/wikistreets/issues) to submit feature requests and bug reports.

-## Main tasks (call it a roadmap if you must)

-Some priorities at the moment:

-- documentation:
-  - create Markdown tutorials w/ YouTube instructional videos showing current functionality
-  - more example maps showing progressively more sophisticated uses
-- port to React
-  - port web app to React.js primarily for the data binding and to follow contemporary conventions
-  - separate client and server code into separate repositories to prepare for multiple clients
-  - create iOS and Android native client apps using React Native or Capactiro
-- notifications
-  - allow subscription to specific maps (currently it's all-maps-or-none)
-  - support for progressive web app notifications
-  - consider a notification info panel within the app interface
-- map styles
-  - allow map-wide style configs that are inherited by all posts within that map
-- layers
-  - support for layers within the [optional] [YAML front-matter](https://www.npmjs.com/package/gray-matter) config
-  - there are ideas for how to do this that require some documentation and experimentation

 ## Local setup

 The wikistreets server is a classic node.js/express app with a MongoDB database.
 The web client is currently bundled into the same repository.
 At a glance, you will need to do the following steps: